ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 -   If different update operations are performed on the same record on two replicated systems in an Active-Active replication environment, data may be mismatched between the systems.
 -   If a network error occurs or replication is stopped according to the setting of the REPLICATION_RECOVERY_MAX_TIME property by the user, data might not be recovered.

-#### Allowed DDL Statements

-Normally, DDL statements cannot be executed on replication target tables.
-However, the following DDL statements can be executed on replication target tables.

--   ALTER INDEX REBUILD PARTITION

--   GRANT OBJECT

--   REVOKE OBJECT

--   CREATE TRIGGER

--   DROP TRIGGER

-> ##### Note:
->
-> When DDL statements that are allowed for use with replication are executed on tables, those tables are locked.
-If the Sender thread transfers a replication log at this time, the Receiver thread won’t be able to properly implement the log’s changes.

 ### CREATE REPLICATION